twilkinson3421/rolling-ts-utils/README.md

 ### `ReplaceStringPart<OriginalString, NewString, Match>`

 - `OriginalString`: The string to be replaced
-- `NewString`: The string to be inserted
+- `NewString`: The string to be inserted at the first occurance of `Match`
 - `Match`: The substring to be replaced
 - _If no match is found, the original string is returned_